Chatham-Immersive-Media-Lab/ImmersiveMediaPocketReference/_notes/perceivingSpaceVision.md

 ### Occlusion
 If something is in front of (and closer) than something else, it will visibly block (or "occlude") that something else.
 Thus: Establishing relative positions.

-While occlusion does not provide a lot of independence, it is an unforgiving depth cue.
+While occlusion does not provide a lot of information, it is an unforgiving depth cue.
 Breaking occlusion can *really* break the illusion of space.

 ![Occlusion](images/occlusion.png)
 *Occlusion, Elevation From Horizon, and perspective distortion are the only depth cues present in this image.*